Ireland Travel Guide: The Best Pubs in Galway, Ireland

 An Pucan in particular surprised me as I’ve walked by its charming lime green front multiple times, but never really considered going in.
 Mostly because when I visit Galway I don’t usually stay near Eyre Square, which is just down the street from An Pucan.
 However, this last trip I stayed directly across the street, so I finally walked through its doors and was immediately enveloped into the warmth and craic of a traditional Irish pub.

 The front room of An Pucan is exactly what you expect from an Irish pub, deep warm woods, a few cozy booths, and a nice large bar ready to serve.
 Here they serve food all day, every day.
-As you walk further back into the pub you’ll discover a large space with a stage for their nightly live music and another bar.
+As you walk further back into the pub you’ll discover a large space with a stage for their nightly live music sessions and another bar.
 And for its party trick just behind the bar is a large beer garden with ample seating and, of course, another bar.

-It was much too cold to enjoy beer garden on the night I went, but it would be perfect for a sunny Irish day!
+It was much too cold to enjoy the beer garden on the night I went, but it would be perfect for a sunny Irish day!

 I went to An Pucan on a Saturday night just as the live music was getting started (around 10:00 pm) and it was filled with large groups of friends enjoying their weekend as well as a few people on dates, which gave it a lively party atmosphere.